 The deferred prosecution is an agreement where the government suspends proceedings for a set period of time in exchange for the defendant agreeing to comply with certain conditions during a set period of time.
 If the defendant complies, the government will dismiss the charges.
 These types of agreement are subject to the strictures of the plea agreement.
 The conditions may include counseling and community service, drug programs, drug testing, maintaining full time employment, etc. If the defendant does not comply, the government will start the prosecution.
 These are agreement are much better than deferred judgment because the defendant never enters a guilty plea.
 And if he/she complies with everything, then there will be no record of the federal guilty plea/sentence.

 Under this agreement the government agrees not to file any charges against the defendant if he/she meets certain conditions.
 These are not governed under the plea agreement guidelines and laws, rather a contract law applies.

 It is crucial for an attorney you hire to be familiar with different types of agreements.
 Certain agreements allow an individual to avoid prison, jail, or a record of conviction.
 If you have been charged with a federal crime in San Diego federal court, contact LAWSTACHE™ LAW FIRM.
-Attorneys Anton Vialtsin and Jeremy Delicino have experience protecting those accused of federal and California crimes.
+Attorney Anton Vialtsin has experience protecting those accused of federal and California crimes.
 Our office is conveniently located in downtown San Diego.
 You can reach our office by calling (619) 357-6677 or by sending an e-mail.